PTU-AI-CLUB/FlashFeedAIBot/README.md

 ## Contact

-If you have any questions, feedback, or issues, feel free to contact us at [ts.sathyakrishnan2002@gmail.com](mailto:ts.sathyakrishnan2002@gmail.com) or open an issue in this repository.
+If you have any questions, feedback, or issues, feel free to contact us at [ai-club@ptuniv.edu.in](mailto:ai-club@ptuniv.edu.in) or open an issue in this repository.

 Happy news reading with FlashFeedAIBot! 📰🤖